 Let me give you some clear and simple examples.
 When you talk your friends into doing something rather than something else, you are selling them.
-When you are telling your parents about your day or week, you are selling them and even when you are choosing between two alternatives for yourself of different costs, you are selling.
+When you are telling your parents about your day or week, you are selling them.
+And even when you are choosing between two alternatives for yourself of different costs, you are selling.

 Understanding these core fundamentals will be a great start.

-Selling is About Acquiring Trust with Very Few Words
+Selling Is About Acquiring Trust with Very Few Words

 Value is different than price.
 People want to know they are getting their money’s worth rather than saving a few bucks.
 Building trust comes from consistency and familiarity.
-Most people buy apple products and never question the quality despite the price, partly because over time apple has been consistent in creating computers that don’t break as often and exceed expectations in that arena.
+Most people buy Apple products and never question the quality despite the price, partly because over time Apple has been consistent in creating computers that don’t break as often and exceed expectations in that arena.

-Selling is About Inner Confidence
+Selling Is About Inner Confidence

-Think of it as you approaching someone and convincing him or her to be your lab partner, if you do so in a passive way, you are more likely to evoke doubt.
-But on the other hand if you come across very aggressively, most people will assume that your confidence means you know something they don’t and therefore will tend to ride along even if they are not clear as to why.
+Think of it as you approaching someone and convincing him or her to be your lab partner — if you do so in a passive way, you are more likely to evoke doubt.
+But on the other hand, if you come across very aggressively, most people will assume that your confidence means you know something they don’t and therefore will tend to ride along even if they are not clear as to why.

-Selling a Story is More Powerful than a Product
+Selling a Story Is More Powerful Than a Product

 Having a great story as to why it is key that your product be bought is very helpful to succeeding in sales.
 People buy from people and the more they relate, the faster they buy.
 If you are selling a vacuum, many will focus on the product and features, but instead I urge you to focus first on why you are selling vacuums and then focus on the product.
-This human connection is the key many sales people forget about or never hit on.
+This human connection is the key many salespeople forget about or never hit on.

-When I left to become a car salesman, I didn’t do it with the intention of remaining in car sales my whole life, but rather because I understood early on that one fundamental piece of success is directly related to our ability to sell ourselves and others, and therefore it only made sense that I chose to practice this belief in the hardest and most competitive of environments early on.
+When I left to become a car salesman, I didn’t do it with the intention of remaining in car sales my whole life, but rather because I understood early on that one fundamental piece of success is directly related to our ability to sell ourselves and others.
+Therefore, it only made sense that I chose to practice this belief in the hardest and most competitive of environments early on.

 About the Author